 As you build relationships with your nonprofit supporters, it’s important that your donors feel known and appreciated.
-One way to show this is through a simple donor thank you letter.
+One way of acknowledging your donors is through personal donor thank you letters.

-Here are our 7 tips on effectively personalizing your donor thank you letters.
+Here are our 7 tips on making your donor thank you letters personal.

 - Use Segmentation In Your Template

 - Refer To Your Donor By Their Preferred Name